darthoctopus/mesa-notes/MESA_notes.md

 You can do basically anything to the `star_data` structure inside each of the functions.
 Common examples are:

-- Changing the return code of the function depending on the state of the `star_data` structure
+- Changing the return code of the function depending on the state of the `star_data` structure,
-- Changing controls associated with the `star_data` structure (e.g. changing physics based on evolutionary state instead of using the input namelists)
+- Changing controls associated with the `star_data` structure (e.g. changing physics based on evolutionary state instead of using the input namelists),
-- Directly modifying physical properties of the `star_data` structure (e.g. depositing mass into the outer layers)
+- Directly modifying physical properties of the `star_data` structure (e.g. depositing mass or heat into the outer layers to simulate accretion events).

 However, I recommend that you limit yourself to only manipulating the logistical rather than physical properties of the `star_data` structure, since any modifications to the stellar model proper will probably not be physically consistent, e.g. knocking it out of hydrostatic equilibrium.
+If you need to modify the physical properties of the model, use a custom physics hook instead (next section).

 ### Worked Example